GoshBird/Mei-i-t/README.md

 ## Description

 This is Fast-press button work with Arduino.
 It used in a event at programing school in japan.
-So I made it for biginner even if didn't know arduino.
+I made it for beginner even if didn't know arduino.

 ## Features

-Made for bigginers.
+Made for beginner.
 Program has some worm infested part and users fill it.
 Of course it has Answer program.
 It is so easy that can study Arduino easily.